kwaroran/character-card-spec-v3/concepts.md

 ## New Embedding Methods

 Old embeding method, JSON and PNG, is still supported in the CCv3 specification.

-However, PNG embedding method is changed a bit. it would now store in `ccv3` chunk, instead of `chara` chunk, and it would not use base64 encoding, just raw data, with escaped unicode characters.

 XCHAR embeding method is added to the specification.
 XCHAR is a new format just for storing character cards.
 It is a archive format that contains assets and metadata of the character card.
 It is designed to be used in applications that needs to store external assets and metadata in a single file to share or store.